Human rights in Turkey: European Court of Human Rights judgments

 Turkey's human rights record has long continued to attract scrutiny, both internally and externally.
 According to the Foreign Ministry, Turkey was sentenced to 33 million euros in 567 different cases between 1990—when Turkey effectively allowed individual applications to the European Court of Human Rights (ECtHR)—and 2006.
 Most abuses were done in the South-East, in the frame of the Kurdish–Turkish conflict.

 In 2007, there were 2830 applications lodged against the Republic of Turkey before the ECtHR and consequently 331 judgments on the merits have been issued affirming 319 violations and 9 non-violations.
 In 2008, Turkey ranked second after Russia in the list of countries with the largest number of human rights violation cases open at the European Court of Human Rights, with 9,000 cases pending as of August 2008.
 In 2011, the ECtHR issued 159 judgments that found violations by Turkey, the most of any country, with Russia coming second at 121 judgments.

 Between 1 November 1998 and 31 December 2008 the ECtHR received 24,945 applications from Turkey.
 It declared 2,237 cases admissible and 13,615 inadmissible.
 During the same time it reached 1,905 judgments finding at least one violation in 1,652 cases.
-While there are hardly any decision regarding Article 14 of the European Convention of Human Rights (ban of discrimination), many judgments concerning Article 2 (right to life) and Article 3 of the convention (ban of torture) were taken on procedural grounds rather than testifying an involvement of State agencies.
+While there were few decisions regarding Article 14 of the European Convention of Human Rights (ban of discrimination), many judgments concerning Article 2 (right to life) and Article 3 of the convention (ban of torture) were taken on procedural grounds rather than testifying an involvement of State agencies.
 According to the European Commission on Enlargement of the EU Turkey continued to make progress on the execution of ECtHR judgments.
 All pecuniary compensation was paid on time, totalling €5.2 million in 2008.